ricardoemerson/font-ionicons-rails/README.md

 Special Thanks
 --------------

-The font-ionicons-rails was inspired by [font-awesome-rails](https://github.com/bokmann/font-awesome-rails).
+The font-ionicons-rails was inspired by [font-awesome-rails](https://github.com/bokmann/font-awesome-rails) made by David Bock.